SonarSonic/DrawingBotV3/docs/source/exportsettings.rst

 **Export GCode Test Drawing**: Exports a GCode test file which draws the extremes of the drawing area.

+**Export Image Sequence**: Exports a bitmap image sequence of the drawing, with the same resolution as the source image, see `Image Sequence Settings`_

 **Export to vpype**: :ref:`vpype-settings`

 -----